 "In 2011, an investigation was initiated because (female child's name redacted) made statements that her older brothers, (male child's name redacted)… would 'hump' her.
 In addition, allegations were made that the child and her blanket often smelled and she was often absent from school," the court records show.

 Previous story: Foster children allege sexual abuse in Larson-Harper home

 Despite the allegations, it is not clear whether proper protocol was followed to investigate the girl's claims.
 Unlike with the 2008 claim, there is nothing in the records to indicate an agency outside of Union County was called to investigate.

 What the record does say, though, is that Larson was allowed to have input into how the claim should be investigated.

 "During the investigation, (female child's name redacted) made no disclosures of abuse.
 A Child Advocacy Center was not utilized, as Ms. Larson told the investigator that because (female Child's name redacted) had been abused when she was a baby that she was too developmentally delayed for an interview to be valid and she would also be traumatized by it," the record states.

 Years later, J.G.'s mother said she could not believe investigators had been called years before her son was found chained to a porch, dressed in dirty clothes and shivering from the cold.

 "Every single person who had the chance to help these kids and for some reason or another decided to look it over and say there was nothing legitimate to it, I hope every one of them pay," she said.

-Now, J.G.'s mother and the boy's guardian ad litem are suing Union County and Larson, among others, seeking justice for what happened to him while in Larson's custody.
+Now, J.G.'s mother and a guardian ad litem are suing Union County and Larson, seeking justice for what happened to the boy in Larson's custody.